The Ultimate Guide to Courchevel 1650

 When it comes to dining in Courchevel 1650 there are plenty of good restaurants to choose from, both on and off the mountain.
 One of our top picks on the mountain is Le Bel Air, a friendly spot at the top of the gondola in Moriond serving salads, omelettes, grilled meat and pasta dishes accompanied by fantastic views of the slopes.
 Another recommendation is La Cave des Creux at the top of the Aiguille de Fruits chairlift.
 This tastefully renovated hut serves traditional and Asian-influenced dishes such as Thai-style spare ribs and Asian-style tuna steak.

 In resort, try Bistrot Le C for exquisite French cuisine or Le Petit Savoyard for Savoyard specialities and wood-oven pizzas.
 Copina offers Spanish-influenced tapas, cocktails and craft beers whilst Boulette Bar & Restaurant provides tasty burgers, steaks and wraps accompanied by live music in the evenings.
 Fire and Ice at Portetta Hotel is the perfect place for a relaxing vin chaud at the end of the day or an ice shot depending on your mood.
-For an intimate wine bar head to La Cabane or for live music Le Bubble Bar hits the spot.
-For late-night action, the Funky Fox stays open into the early hours with live DJs and bands providing the entertainment.
+For live music Le Bubble Bar hits the spot and for late-night action, the Funky Fox stays open into the early hours with live DJs and bands providing the entertainment.

 Top Events in Courchevel 1650